-EAST 18TM STREET AREA
+18TM STREET AREA

-Sites 105-110, 125-127, 130-133, 165.
-14 Total Sites
+Sites 105-110, 125-127, 130-133, 165 (-14 Total Sites)

 18th Street is major road in Antioch located north of State Route 4 and east of State Route 160.
 The street runs horizontally, from west to east, cutting through low-income neighborhoods and environmental justice (EJ) neighborhoods in the western half.
-The sites in this area are currently zoned P-D, R-20, R-35, C-2 and R-6.
+The Housing Sites in this area are currently zoned P-D, R-

+20, R-35, C-2, and R-6.
 Areas to the north and south of the street, near the east are largely zoned C-3, PBC, and S: Zoning Study District.
 As the street progresses west, the area takes on commercial and residential zoning districts such as C-1, C-2, and R-20.

-The proposed zoning for these sites will primarily be R-20 except for sites farther east that are outside of or on the periphery of the EJ area.
+The proposed zoning for these Housing Ssites will primarily be R-20 except for sites-Housing Sites farther east that are outside of or on the periphery of the EJ area.
 The R-20 zoning will promote the development of medium-density units for moderate- and above moderate-income households.
-Sites 125 and 133 (APNs 065-161-025 and 068-082-057) are both surrounded by single-family homes on most sides and are smaller sites.
-For these reasons, a density of 12 du/ac was used to calculate a realistic capacity of 2 units and 6 units for sites 125 and 133, respectively.
-All other R-20 sites in the East 18th Street Area utilized a density of 20 du/ac to calculate their allowed capacity and a yield of 80 percent of that capacity was conservatively used to calculate the realistic capacity.
-The sites that utilized 20 du/ac for their capacity calculations are typically better-served by transit and services and farther and/or easier to buffer from existing single-family homes than their R-20 townhome counterparts that used 12 du/ac in their calculation.
+Sites 125 and 133 (APNs 065-161-025 and 068-082-057) are both surrounded by single-family homes on most sides and are smaller sites-Housing Sites.
+For these reasons, a density of 12 du/acre was used to calculate a realistic capacity of 2 units and 6 units for sSites 125 and 133, respectively.
+All other R-20 sHousing Sites in the East 18th Street Area utilized a density of 20 du/acre to calculate their allowed capacity and a yield of 80 percent of that capacity was conservatively used to calculate the realistic capacity.
+The Housing Sites that utilized 20 du/acre for their capacity calculations are typically better-served by transit and services and farther and/or easier to buffer from existing single-family homes than their R-20 townhome counterparts that used 12 du/acre in their calculation.